Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Formulation of Target Tracking

-The robot needs accurately estimate the target state based on sensor measurements to make informed tracking behavior.
+The robot needs accurately estimate the target state to make informed tracking behavior.
 To account for the system nonlinearity and possible target loss, we develop a variant of EKF for target state estimation to take intermittent measurements into account, inspired by~\cite{sinopoli2004kalman}.
-The filtering procedure can be summarized as follows.